tmcneely/eeg-101/README.md

 ## Setup

 1. Install and setup React Native from the [Source website](https://facebook.github.io/react-native/docs/getting-started.html).
 We recommend setting up the [Gradle Daemon](https://docs.gradle.org/2.9/userguide/gradle_daemon.html) as well
-2. Import android folder as a new project into Android Studio
+2. Import `eeg-101/EEG101/android` as a new project into Android Studio
 3. Run `npm install` to install all necessary node packages
 4. Connect Android device with USB debug mode enabled.
 There can be issues running this app on a virtual device and we recommend real hardware.
 5. run `react-native start` to start React packager